JorgelucassS/inners/README.md

-# Nobel Prize Winners - Statistics of Nobel Prize Laureates
+# Nobel Prize Winners!

+Statistics of Nobel Prize Laureates.

 This repository provides a simple analysis of Nobel Prize winners using Python and pandas.
 The script displays information about recent Nobel laureates and analyzes the distribution of prizes by category.